 Thus, moment by moment, everyone can see if we act together as a human community (liquid), or if we behave as agents, absent or indifferent to each other (dry).
 Digital Blood and raises a prospective question: if our exchanges are required to be made one day exclusively through technology, will we still be human?
 Or will we become robots?

-Olivier Auber is an artist and independent researcher member of the research group of the P2P foundation, affiliated to he lab « Evolution, Complexity and COgnition » (ECCO, Free University of Brussels) and to the Global Brain Institute
+Olivier Auber is an artist and independent researcher member of the research group of the P2P foundation, affiliated to the « Evolution, Complexity and COgnition » Lab (ECCO, Free University of Brussels) and to the Global Brain Institute

 The Poietic Generator will be involved in the followings events :

 - Basic Income Summer University, Périgeux, France, August 21-23 2014: poietic session on the 21th – 14:00/15:30 MET (confirmed)

 - Internet Yami-ichi, Brussels, Belgium, September 28, 2014, 11:00 – 20:00: performance (confirmed)